Nacho Novo: Early life

 Novo was born in Ferrol, Galicia.
 His father, Ricardo Gómez Varela, was a centre half known as Richard who spent one year at Real Betis.

 Club career

 Raith Rovers

-Novo joined Raith Rovers from SD Huesca in July 2001.
+Novo joined Raith Rovers from Huesca in July 2001.
 He made a scoring debut against Airdrieonians on 4 August, and netted the winner during a Challenge Cup match against Alloa Athletic three days later.
 Novo saw himself sent off in only his third match for Raith, whilst playing against Partick Thistle.

 Despite this setback he went on to score consistently in the Scottish First Division, netting doubles against St Mirren and twice against Falkirk.
 Novo accumulated a total of 22 goals in 38 appearances during his first season in Scotland.

 Dundee

 His goal scoring record attracted the attention of Scottish Premier League club Dundee who signed him for £100,000 in July 2002.
 He made his Scottish Premier League debut on 3 August 2002 in a 1–1 draw with Hearts.
 Novo scored his first and second goals for the club against Dunfermline Athletic on 17 August but was sent-off in the dying moments of the match for raising his foot at Pars defender Scott Wilson.
 He went on to score a further seven goals to end the season with a tally of nine.

 His second season saw Novo return to form, scoring four goals in the UEFA Cup, including one against then Serie A outfit Perugia, helped him to an end of season tally of 25.
 This form attracted the interest of several clubs including Celtic and Rangers.
 Celtic had a £500,000 bid accepted but failed to agree terms the player, stating Novo didn't have the "necessary level of commitment" during signing talks.